false shamrock

 False shamrocks do not tolerate temperatures beyond 24°C and below 16°C. They survive most indoor room temperatures but during the extreme weathers of winter and summer, false shamrocks may need to be moved around to avoid damage.

-High temperatures and very humid conditions slow down the flowering of the plant (3).
+High temperatures and very humid conditions slow down the flowering of the purple shamrock plant (3).
 To help normalize the humidity around a potted oxalis, it can be placed on a wet pebble tray or misted in the morning and in the afternoon.

 Pests and Disease